Higher Vector Bundles: Introduction

 \section{Introduction}

-Higher differential geometry is an active branch of mathematics that uses categorical and simplicial methods to study the topology and geometry of smooth manifolds.
-Lie groupoids play a fundamental role in the theory in many ways, for instance, by providing both a unified framework for the study of group actions, fiber bundles, and foliations \cite{mm} and a natural language for geometric quantization and other quantum theories \cite{dw}, or by supplying powerful tools for the construction of local models and desingularizations in Poisson geometry \cite{cfm} or of geometric models for $C^*$-algebras \cite{connes}.
+Higher Differential Geometry is an active branch of mathematics that uses categorical and simplicial methods to study the topology and geometry of smooth manifolds.
+(Higher) Lie groupoids play a fundamental role in the theory, providing a unified framework for studying group actions, fiber bundles, and foliations \cite{mm}, they are a natural language for geometric quantization and other quantum theories \cite{dw}, and also a powerful tool for constructing local models and desingularizations in Poisson geometry \cite{cfm}.

-An ordinary representation realizes the arrows of a Lie groupoid $G$ as linear isomorphisms between the fibers of a vector bundle $E$ over the base of $G$ in such a way as to respect identities and composition.
-Foliated bundles, as well as equivariant ones, are examples of representations.
-There is a well-behaved differentiation operation on representations that yields flat connections on the Lie algebroid of $G$ as the corresponding infinitesimal objects.
-Morita equivalent Lie groupoids have equivalent representation categories; however, these categories may fail to provide complete information about the groupoids themselves: there is neither a general notion of adjoint representation \cite{ac} nor a general Tannaka duality theorem \cite{t1,t2}.
+An ordinary representation realizes the arrows of a Lie groupoid $G=(G_1\toto G_0)$ as linear isomorphisms between the fibers of a vector bundle $E\to G_0$, respecting identities and composition.
+Foliated and equivariant bundles are examples of representations.
+The differentiation of representations yields flat connections on the Lie algebroid of $G$, and Morita equivalent Lie groupoids have equivalent categories of representations.
+However, these categories may fail to provide complete information about the groupoids themselves: there is neither a general notion of adjoint representation \cite{ac} nor a general Tannaka duality theorem \cite{t1,t2}.

-Representations up to homotopy were introduced in \cite{ac}, by working with chain complexes of vector bundles and demanding the compositions to be preserved only up to homotopy.
-This extends the usual representations, has the adjoint and co-adjoint representations as examples, and has proven to be useful in several applications.
-The 2-term case can be codified by VB-groupoids, introduced by Pradines and studied by Mackenzie \cite{mk} and others.
-The correspondence, set in \cite{gsm}, split a VB-groupoid by the choice of a cleavage, in a smooth linear version of Grothendieck correspondence between fibered categories and pseudo-functors \cite{sga1}.
-The VB approach has proven to be fundamental in elucidating the Morita invariance and the Lie theory of 2-term representations up to homotopy \cite{bcdh,dho}.
+Representations up to homotopy were introduced in \cite{ac}, working with chain complexes of vector bundles, and imposing involved coherence homotopies ruling the compositions.
+This generalization includes the adjoint and co-adjoint representations as examples, and can easily be adapted to higher Lie groupoids.
+The 2-term case can be codified by VB-groupoids, studied by Mackenzie \cite{mk} and others.
+The correspondence, set in \cite{gsm}, splits a VB-groupoid by the choice of a cleavage, in a smooth linear version of Grothendieck correspondence between fibered categories and pseudo-functors \cite{sga1}.
+The VB approach has been useful when studying the Morita invariance and the Lie theory of representations up to homotopy \cite{bcdh,dho}.